NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/editing-apis.md

 Some helpful tips to make life easier while writing conversion routines.

 * Do not delete fields.
 It's easier to write loss-less conversion routines if the field is renamed to something that indicates it's no longer used.
 This becomes more important in the spoke-hub-spoke scenario, because the hub will not have an annotation preserving the original spoke's values.
+* The `+kubebuilder` validation directives in the CRD comments count as code.
+Adding, deleting, or modifying these directives will require that the API version be bumped.

 ## Example 1: Add a field to a resource